WHAT ARE BED BUGS & HOW DO YOU GET THEM IN THE FIRST PLACE?

-These nocturnal pests are truly are the stuff of nightmares as they prefer to feed solely on human blood, but if a human is unavailable they will feed on the blood of other warm-blooded animals including your pets.
+These nocturnal pests truly are the stuff of nightmares as they prefer to feed solely on human blood, but if a human is unavailable, they will feed on the blood of other warm-blooded animals, including your pets.

-Bed bugs are ectoparasites, which means they live on the outside of their host’s body.
-Once they’ve fed on you they immediately crawl back to their harborage areas to digest their meal, mate, and the females will then lay her eggs.
+Bed bugs are ectoparasites, which means they don’t live on their host’s body.
+Once they’ve fed on you, they immediately crawl back to their harborage areas to digest their meal, mate, and the female will then lay her eggs.

 The harborage areas are usually close to where you sleep, like the mattress, box spring, bed frame, and headboard.

 Bed bugs are resilient pests that have adapted to live wherever humans are and can cause a great deal of sleeplessness and emotional discomfort when you know you have them.

 They are usually night-time feeders but will feed during the day if they are especially hungry.